C4 (New Zealand TV channel): Amp'd

 Amp'd aired on Thursday nights.
 It featured hard rock and alternative music, and was hosted by Jono Pryor.

-SingStar juice tv is music PlayStation 2 including steriogram, 48may, Pluto, eight, atlas, the feelers, eye tv, zed, venice, metanoia, stellar*, the d4, Ekko park, shihad & many more.

 Animation Station

 The Animation Station aired every Thursday night on C4 and it aired animated shows such as South Park, King of the Hill, The Cleveland Show, Futurama and Family Guy.

 Pop Machete

-Pop Machete was a half-hour-long programme aired Thursday at 09:00 pm on C4.
+Pop Machete was a half-hour-long programme aired Thursday at 9:00 pm on C4.
 Hosted by Damien Blank and Craig Easson.
 Pop Machete features alternative music videos, news and interviews.

 The Takeover

-The Takeover was a half-hour-long programme that follows-up after Pop Machete at 09:30 pm on C4.
+The Takeover was a half-hour-long programme that follows-up after Pop Machete at 9:30 pm on C4.
 Hosted by Damien Blank, Craig Easson and a randomly selected band.
 The band has control over the music programming over the half-hour.

 Holla Hour

 Holla Hour was a classic C4 programme hosted by DJ Sir-Vere on Mondays at 10:00 pm on C4.
 Returning after a long absence on the TV channel, Holla Hour features the latest hip hop music videos, interviews and news in Hip Hop and Rn'B music.
 Final show was on 23 June 2014 at 10:00 pm.